Skip to Main Content

 Potential research questions

-Below are potential research questions, general methodological approaches, free and open access test materials, and example articles for your research project, though feel free to come up with your own (but please check it with the instructor ahead of time).
-You will be expected to find other articles on your own using library databases.
-Below are four research projects that you can choose from.
+Below are four potential research questions, general methodological approaches, free and open access test materials, and example articles for your research project, though feel free to come up with your own (but please check it with the instructor ahead of time).
+You will be expected to find other articles on your own using library databases and other research resources.
 The advantage of using one of the preset research questions and methodologies is that those projects are already approved by SNHU’s Institutional Research Review Board (IRB) ahead of time.
 The IRB is an independent ethics board that reviews research to ensure it complies with government and professional ethical guidelines.
 IRB-approved projects are automatically eligible to be presented at SNHU’s Undergraduate Research Day and Psychology conferences.
 If you choose your own research question, you have the advantage of pursuing a research question more specific to your interests, but you would need to apply for IRB approval if you want to present your research outside of class.

 Research Question #1